-Our Company Story: From Art Spa to Today
+Our Company Story: 17 Years and growing, from Art Spa to Today

 Nadia Jenefsky, MPS, LCAT, Clinical Director/Director of Child & Family Services tells the story of how New York Creative Arts Therapists of Williamsburg came to be.

-Drena and I met working as art therapists at a juvenile justice program in Manhattan that served kids who needed "one last chance" to make their lives better.
-We developed a deep friendship and passion for our work, filling the time with talk and screenplay ideas when our clients didn't show up for their therapy sessions.
+Co-founder Drena Fagen and I met working as art therapists at a juvenile justice program in Manhattan dedicated to finding alternatives to incarceration for youth from neighborhoods that are disproportionately criminalized and targeted by policing.
+We developed a deep friendship and passion for our work, filling the time with talk and creative ideas between therapy sessions.
 After many years working for city agencies, where we were seen either as social workers or “art ladies”, we felt frustrated with the limitations and red tape involved in getting our unique, effective services to the people who needed them.
-When our agency jobs ended, we seized the opportunity to take our services directly to the communities we wanted to serve: we cut out the middleman and got to work.
+When our agency jobs ended, we seized the opportunity to take our services directly to the community.

 When we opened our doors in Williamsburg, people delighted in doing therapy in an art studio.
 They loved making art in the waiting room instead of reading tabloid magazines.
 They shared with us their frustrations with traditional talk therapy, and felt energized and excited about tackling issues in a hands-on way.